Teri SharpPublic Relations Manager419-255-8000 ext. email@example.com

 Lawrence W. Nichols is William Hutton senior curator of European and American painting and sculpture before 1900.
 He joined TMA in 1992 after being associate curator of the John G. Johnson Collection at the Philadelphia Museum of Art.
 A specialist in northern Baroque painting, his book The Paintings of Hendrick Goltzius, 1558-1617, A Monograph and Catalogue Raisonné was published in March 2013.
 He took his Ph.D. from Columbia University and received his B.A. from Dartmouth College.

-Nichols serves on the old master paintings vetting committee of The European Fine Arts Fair in Maastricht, Netherlands and was previously a member of the Domestic Indemnity Program Panel of the National Endowment for the Arts, as well as the Art Advisory Committee of the Commissioner of Internal Revenue.
+Nichols serves on the old master paintings vetting committee of The European Fine Arts Fair in Maastricht and the Arts and Artifacts International Indemnity Advisory Panel of National Endowment for the Arts, and previously served as on the Art Advisory Committee of the Commissioner of Internal Revenue.
 He was a visiting scholar at the Getty Research Institute in 2010 and at the Clark Art Institute in 1999.

 Amy Gilman, Associate Director/Curator of Modern and Contemporary Art